seng438-winter-2023/seng438-a3-JinsuKwak/seng438-a3-group6.md

 # 10 Comments/feedback on the lab itself

+Some of the lab instructions were not completely clear at first, especially with the jar files.
 The lab was well organized.
+We found the lab to be quite interesting and important to improve our understanding of test cases, as well as give us some experience with whitebox-testing and coverage.